 Computers: the pros and cons of computers vs. a dedicated device, using computers to assess and train augmentative skills

-Products related to successful eletronic device assessment or nonelectronic system development including symbol set displays, use of notebooks, wallets, boards and removeable symbol programs
+Products related to successful electronic device assessment or nonelectronic system development including symbol set displays, use of notebooks, wallets, boards and removable symbol programs

 (PECS) , and access peripherals including switches, headpointers, wheelchair mounts, keyguards etc.